 - Science and Magic: reflections on causes, diagnosis and neurology

-- Language and Communication: descriptions of Dylan’s communication methods and reflections on language development
+- Language and Communication: reflections on Dylan’s communication and language development

-- The Creative Arts: representations of autism in the creative arts and Dylan’s relationship with the arts
+- The Creative Arts: representations of autism and Dylan’s relationship with the arts

 The posts which tell the story of Dylan’s legal challenge are located within the Policy and Provision category; the other categories contain pieces of more general interest.
-If your interest is in something more specific, the theme cloud in the right hand sidebar will identify posts across categories.
+The theme cloud in the right hand sidebar can be used to identify posts across categories.